 Yes, brothers and sister in Christ, this is a true act of love by both God our Father and Jesus our Savior as well.

-Now that all being said, we shouldn’t be viewing Jesus as some ordinary prophet that came and went.
-For he was the Logas (the Word) which became flesh and blood like us.
-Yes, he is the Son of God who is to be highly exalted above every name as God’s word says.
 “Therefore God has highly exalted him and bestowed on him the name that is above every name, so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.”
-(Philippians 2:9-11 ESV) Yes, that is true, “For by Him all things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers.
-All things were created through Him and for Him.
-And He is before all things, and in Him all things consist.
-And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence.”
-(Colossians 1:16-18 NKJV)
+(Philippians 2:9-11 ESV) Yes, that is true, “For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: And he is before all things, and by him all things consist.
+And he is the head of the body, the church: who is the beginning, the firstborn from the dead; that in all things he might have the preeminence.”
+(Colossians 1:16-18 KJV)

 Below are some other scriptures showing that Jesus was completely human like us.
 I encourage you to go through them all and take to heart what’s being said.
 For we as a church must break away from the watered-down teachings that’s being preached in many churches today: